IFTA Filing Guide for Owner-Operators

 Pro Tip

-Your ELD (like Motive) tracks miles by state automatically.
-Your fuel card (EFS, Comdata, RTS) logs gallons by state.
-With both connected, the entire IFTA calculation can be automated.
+Your ELD (like Samsara) tracks miles by state automatically.
+A major fleet fuel card (EFS, Comdata, and similar) logs gallons by state.
+With both connected, the IFTA calculation can be largely automated.

 What Records You Need to Keep